Brazilian cruzeiro (1990–1993): History

 In late 1989 and early 1990, inflation reached increasingly rampant levels, with monetary deterioration throwing most of the available resources into financial speculation.

-In an attempt to reduce this, President-elect Fernando Collor contacts President José Sarney, then at the end of his term and by mutual agreement, a bank holiday is determined from March 12 to 15.
+In an attempt to reduce this, President-elect Fernando Collor contacted President José Sarney, then at the end of his term and by mutual agreement, a bank holiday was announced from March 12 to 15.

 When President Collor took office, 80% of the amount deposited in the accounts, except for accounts that had a maximum value of 50,000 cruzados novos, had their value confiscated and frozen in the accounts for a period of 18 months, except in exceptional cases.

 The currency in circulation was renamed to Cruzeiro and due to the economic shock, the economy went into recession at the time.

-At the time, the old Cruzeiro banknotes (up to 10 centavos of Cruzado Novo) are withdrawn and Cruzado banknotes still in circulation began to be withdrawn and this process continued until the end of 1990.
+At the time, the old Cruzeiro banknotes (up to 10 centavos of Cruzado Novo) were withdrawn and Cruzado banknotes still in circulation began to be withdrawn and this process continued until the end of 1990.

 Despite the fact that inflation had reduced in relation to the levels it had in the early 1990s, the Collor Plan was not successful in reducing inflation to reasonable levels, and despite the shocks of the Plano Collor I in 1990 and the subsequent Plano Collor II in 1991, inflation remained high, and political instability made economic stabilization difficult, which was only possible with the advent of the Plano Real in 1994.